How Much Does a Copier or Printer Service Contract Cost?

 All-In-One Lease Payment

-Generally, lease payment includes a particular number of copiers or printers allotted every month.
-For instance, if you lease a color printer, it mostly comes with a set of black, white, and color printers.
+Generally speaking, a lease payment includes a particular number of copies or prints allotted every month.
+For instance, if you lease a color copier or printer, it mostly comes with a set of black, white, and color toner cartridges.

-Note that if you get beyond the particular allotted amount, you will pay a specific fee per page.
-If you lease a piece of equipment for a fixed monthly payment or amount, it includes a particular amount of black and white or color prints.
+Note that if you get beyond the particular allotted amount, you will pay a specific fee per page—these are called overages.
+If you lease a piece of equipment for a fixed monthly payment or amount, it includes a fixed amount of black and white or color prints.

-Also, since you are paying fixed monthly fees, you will still pay for the prints you aren't using.
+Also, since you are paying fixed monthly fees, you will only pay what you print.

 Lease and Maintenance are Separate

 The agreement offers preventive services that cover supplies, parts, and unlimited training.
-The advantage of taking this option is that you don't have to pay for things that you don't use.
+The advantage of utilizing this option is that you don't have to pay for anything you don't use.

-If your agreement states that you pay a set amount per page, your dealership will multiply the total number of pages or copiers by that amount.
-If you operate a small or medium-sized business, this agreement is more economical.
+If your agreement states that you pay a set amount per page, your dealership will multiply the total number of pages or copies by that amount.
+If you operate a small or medium-sized business, this agreement can be more economical.

 You will pay the monthly cost per page and maintenance charge as a separate monthly bill.
 However, you can still go for the 'all-in-one option' covering supplies, parts, and preventative maintenance.

-What Elements Affect a Printer or Copier Service Contract Cost?
+What Elements Affect a Copier or Printer Service Contract Cost?

-Some of the elements that determine the cost of service contract include:
+Some of the elements that determine the cost a of service contract include:

 Overage

-The maintenance requirements of a brand new machine are much lower than a very old copier.
-This is because equipment parts get worn out with age, and after some time, you will have to replace some parts, which affects the maintenance charges.
+Preventative maintenance may not be required of a brand-new machine and tends to be much lower than a very old copier or printer.
+This is because equipment parts get worn with age, and after some time, you will have to replace equipment parts, increasing maintenance charges.

 Speed and Paper Output